zeroincombenze/tools/z0bug_odoo/z0bug_odoo/docs/MAINPAGE.rst

 * z0bug_odoo PYPI package
 * python 2.7 / 3.6 / 3.7 / 3.8

-TestEnv is full integrated with Zeroincombenze(R) tools.
+TestEnv is full integrated with Zeroincombenze® tools.
 See https://zeroincombenze-tools.readthedocs.io/
 and https://github.com/zeroincombenze/tools.git
-Zeroincombenze(R) tools help you to test Odoo module with pycharm.
+Zeroincombenze® tools help you to test Odoo module with pycharm.